Great River Shakespeare Festival

 The Great River Shakespeare Festival (GRSF) is a professional equity theatre company in Winona, Minnesota, a Mississippi River town in the southeastern part of the state.
-Starting in 2004, it has produced several simultaneous performances each summer, held at the Winona State University DuFresne Performing Arts Center, with annual audiences of over 10,000.
-Starting 2026, GRSF's performances will take place in Winona's historic Masonic Temple.
-Its 2025 season runs from June 26 to July 27.
+Starting in 2004, it has produced several simultaneous performances each summer, with annual audiences of over 10,000.
+GRSF's performances currently take place in Winona's historic Masonic Temple.
+Its 2026 season ran June 24 through July 26.

 GRSF has been described as "a cornerstone of Winona’s reputation as an unmatched destination for cultural events".
 The festival features many artistic, musical, and other events, such as an annual sonnet contest with entries from around the world.
-Additionally, Company Conversations, weekly talkbacks with company members, are hosted Sundays at Blooming Grounds Coffee House in downtown Winona.
+Additionally, Company Conversations, weekly talkbacks with company members, are hosted Sunday mornings.

 GRSF also offers educational opportunities, especially for youth.
 Youth classes are offered for grades 7-12, titled Shakespeare for Young Actors (SYA), Shakespeare for Young Designers (SYD), and Shakespeare for Young Filmmakers (SYF).
 For grade school students, GRSF offers a half-day workshop called Will’s Creative Drama (Age 4-Grade 2) and a full day, week long class known as Will’s Power Players (Grades 3-6).
 Scholarship opportunities, made possible through donors, are available for these courses.
 For adults, the Great River Collegium group organizes to study the plays being performed that season.

 Near the end of every season, GRSF company members produce a one-night performance known as Callithump, "a ridiculously fun, boisterous and wildly entertaining" fundraiser and variety show.
 Typical acts include singing, skits, and more.
 Additionally, the event hosts an auction where costume and set pieces are commonly auctioned off.
 Company members who participate in this show are colloquially known as "Thumpians".
-Before the show, pre-Callithump is held outside the Performing Arts Center; this often includes a dunk tank and other carnival-esque attractions.
+Oftentimes this is accompanied by outdoors pre-Callithump activities, which have previously included a dunk tank and other carnival-esque attractions.

+From 2004-2025, GRSF's shows were held at the Winona State University DuFresne Performing Arts Center.
+During the summer of 2025, GRSF began to move into the historic Winona Masonic Temple, now known as The ARC.
+GRSF manages this space year-round, and partner with several “resident orgs” (other non-profits who have ongoing storage and/or office space in the building) and event renters (non-profits who host occasional events throughout the year).